Skip to content

 Where would you love to travel next?

 I’ve always wanted to travel to Tibet and explore the ancient monasteries located within this Himalayan region.
 Tibet is often referred to as the ‘Roof of the World’ and sometimes described as the ‘closest place to heaven’ due to its high-altitude landscapes, pristine beauty, and the spiritual significance associated with Tibetan Buddhism.
-I've always associated tranquility and spiritual significance to this region and would like to immerse myself in the distinct Tibetan way of life.
+I've always associated tranquillity and spiritual significance to this region and would like to immerse myself in the distinct Tibetan way of life.